tpm2-software/tpm2-abrmd/INSTALL.md

 You may wish to further restrict this user account based on your needs.
 This topic however is beyond the scope of this document.

+To run tpm2-abrmd as root, which is not recommended, use the `--allow-root` option.

 # Obtaining the Source Code
 As is always the case, you should check for packages available through your